-- Baby Boomers: 54-74 years old (76 million in U.S.)
+- Baby Boomers: Baby boomers were born between 1944 and 1964.
+They're current between 55-75 years old (76 million in U.S.)

-- Gen X: 39-53 years old (82 million people in U.S.)
+- Gen X: Gen X was born between 1965 - 1979 and are currently between 40-54 years old (82 million people in U.S.)

-- Gen Y.1 = 24-28 years old (31 million people in U.S.)
+- Gen Y.1 = 25-29 years old (31 million people in U.S.)

-- Gen Y.2 = 28-38 (42 million peeps)
+- Gen Y.2 = 29-39 (42 million people in U.S.)

 The term “Millennial” has become the popular way to reference both segments of Gen Y (more on Y.1 and Y.2 below).

 Realistically, the name Generation Z is a place-holder for the youngest people on the planet.
 It is likely to morph as they leave childhood and mature into their adolescent and adult identities.

-But the generation that followed this didn’t have a blatant cultural identifier.
+But the generation that followed the Boomers didn’t have a blatant cultural identifier.
 In fact, that’s the anecdotal origin of the term Gen X — illustrating the undetermined characteristics they would come to be known by.
 Depending on whom you ask, it was either sociologists, a novelist, or Billy Idol who cemented this phrase in our vocabulary.

 From there on it was all down-alphabet.
 The generation following Gen X naturally became Gen Y, born 1980-1994 (give or take a few years on either end).
 The term “Millennial” is widely credited to Neil Howe, along with William Strauss.
 The pair coined the term in 1989 when the impending turn of the millennium began to feature heavily in the cultural consciousness.

-Why Bother Splitting Up Gen Y?
+Splitting Up Gen Y

 Not only are the two groups culturally different, but they’re in vastly different phases of their financial life.
 The younger group are financial fledglings, just flexing their buying power.
 The latter group has a credit history, may have their first mortgage and are raising toddlers.
 The contrast in priorities and needs is vast.

-In practice, each generation label serves as a short-hand to reference nearly 20 years of attitude, motivations, and historic events.
+Each generation label serves as a short-hand to reference nearly 20 years of attitude, motivations, and historic events.
 Few individuals self-identify as Gen X, Millennial, or any other name.

 They’re useful terms for marketers and have a tendency to trickle down into common usage.
 Again, it’s important to emphasize that referring to a cohort simply by the age range gets complicated quickly.
 10 years from now, the priorities of Millennials will have changed — and marketing tactics must adjust instep.